 Another tie as the dueling quarterbacks from Super Bowl LIII find themselves equal at 517 yards.

 Tom Brady’s performance came in the opening game of the 2011 campaign, which didn’t get off to the best of starts after he threw an interception, his first in an NFL-record streak of 358 passes, on the New England Patriots’ first drive.
-But he would rebound to go 32 for 48 in a four-touchdown performance as part of a Patriots offense that put up 622 yards, still a franchise record, in a 38-24 win against the Dolphons.
+Brady, who owns the record for most passing yards in a Super Bowl, would rebound to go 32 for 48 in a four-touchdown performance as part of a Patriots offense that put up a franchise-record 622 yards in a 38-24 win against the Dolphons.

 Along with Brady and Roethlisberger, the only other quarterback to throw multiple 500-yard passing yard games is Drew Brees, setting his best mark in 2006 against the Cincinnati Bengals although his 510 yards and two touchdowns on that day still weren’t enough to lead the New Orleans Saints to victory, with three interceptions contributing to a 31-16 loss.

 Sept.
 29, 2019: Tampa Bay Buccaneers 55, Los Angeles Rams 40